BrunoVandekerkhove/support-vector-machines/README.md

 ### Support Vector Machine Classifier

-To deal with the non-linearly separable classification prob- lem in the example one solves the following minimisation problem, where the hyperparameter C controls the trade- off between maximising the margin and making sure that the data lies on the correct side of that margin :
+To deal with the non-linearly separable classification problem in the example one solves the following minimisation problem, where the hyperparameter C controls the tradeoff between maximising the margin and making sure that the data lies on the correct side of that margin :

 <p align="center">
 <img src="https://github.com/BrunoVDK/support-vector-machines/blob/master/report/res/readme2.png?raw=true">